adrianmarino/recomendation-system-aproches/README.md

 # Recommendation system approaches

-Implementation, test and comparatives of different recommendation models base on embeddings (Collaborative filtering like).
+Implementation, test and comparatives of different recommendation models (Collaborative filtering like).

 # Models